Llama Llama Red Pajama, Cat in the Hat,

-Although our attorneys have been known to enjoy tales of princesses, pirates and dinosaurs, these books are actually for the benefit of the kindergarten class at one local elementary school.
+Although our attorneys have been known to enjoy tales of princesses, pirates, and dinosaurs, these books are actually for the benefit of the kindergarten class at a local elementary school.
 Christenberry Elementary is situated in a low-income community where age appropriate reading materials are scarce.
-As a firm, we decided that the idea of children in our community without books was unacceptable and decided to “adopt” Christenberry's kindergarten class.
+As a firm, we decided that the idea of children in our community without books was unacceptable and decided to annually “adopt” Christenberry's kindergarten class.

 We have since been distributing books to the school every nine weeks, and at the end of the year we hold our largest distribution event.
-The teachers explained to us that their students lose the most reading progress between kindergarten and first grade, so at the end of the school year we fill a reading tote bag with new and used books and supplies such as notebooks, crayons and pencils to get the students through the summer months.
+The teachers explained to us that their students lose the most reading progress between kindergarten and first grade, so at the end of the school year we fill a reading tote bag with new and used books--as well as supplies such as notebooks, crayons, and pencils--to get the students through the summer months.

 Each time we have a distribution event we see the impact that our little project is making.
 Don’t take it from us, just look at what some of the school’s staff had to say:

 “It is a blessing to see individuals reaching out to an inner city school to offer our children items as simple as books that they would otherwise not be able to obtain.”

 “Students are able to choose books they enjoy and practice the reading skills they learn in school each day.
 You cannot place a value on this gift – a love for reading!”

 “The excitement that I have seen from [the students] when receiving books will certainly translate into a love for reading that will stay with them forever!
 I am so grateful for the law firm and all they have done for my students!”

 If you would like to contribute, we accept monetary donations and books of any kind.
 We can always use supplies such as pencils, crayons, note pads, stickers, book bags, etc. A small gesture such as this can make an immense impact.

 To make a contribution, please contact Ashley Trotto by email at firstname.lastname@example.org